Join as a special member! 🛒 Visit Shop Gotta-havs

 The royal icing may need to be smoothed out a little when the two ends meet.

-Now set it aside and pipe the borders on the rest of the cookies.
+If you like a borderline showing, set it aside and pipe the borders on the rest of the cookies.

 Done?